 So Many Changes Over Time

-This whole area is dense with change -- a heavy rail line was shared with and superseded by an electric commuter train.
-At one time, two electric inter-urbans ran closely together here.
-In 1932-1936, a WPA project replaced one electric line with Barbur Blvd.
+This whole area is dense with change — a heavy rail line was shared with and superseded by an electric commuter train.
+At one time, two electric interurbans ran closely together here.
+In 1932-1936, a WPA project replaced the Red Electric line with Barbur Blvd.
 Then in the late 1950's the I-5 project bulldozed the right-of-way of the Oregon Electric line.
 This area could be the subject of another article or two...

 And now, let's explore the bridges!